OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

    ``swapon -a``

-Provisioning of Nested TF Kubernetes Clusters
+Provisioning of Nested OpenSDN Kubernetes Clusters
 ---------------------------------------------------

-When TF provides networking for a Kubernetes cluster that is provisioned on the workloads of a TF-OpenStack cluster, it is called a nested Kubernetes cluster.
-TF components are shared between the two clusters.
+When OpenSDN provides networking for a Kubernetes cluster that is provisioned on the workloads of a OpenSDN-OpenStack cluster, it is called a nested Kubernetes cluster.
+OpenSDN components are shared between the two clusters.

 Prerequisites